 Many computer applications depend on the use of randomness.
-It is used in physical systems as well as in low-level communication protocols.
+It is used in physical systems, communication protocols, and so on.
 Randomness is especially important in cryptography; without it there would be no secrets and no security.

-Yet coming up with random numbers is not a trivial task.
+Yet coming up with random numbers is not an easy task.
 Computers have access to a variety of processes that look random, but it is not always clear how to take advantage of them.
-For instance consider the following sequence of data
+For instance consider the following sequence of data about half the time.
+One idea could be to compute the sum modulo two of the data

-These are the mean temperatures measured in Hong Kong in the first ten days of December last year.
-These temperatures certainly look random, but they also contain a large amount of non-random information - they are certainly correlated to one another and close to the annual mean winter temperature for the city.
+These are the mean temperatures measured in Hong Kong in the first ten days of December 2011.
+The numbers look somewhat random, but they also contain a large amount of non-random information.
+For example, they are correlated to one another and close to the annual mean winter temperature for the city.

 How should we go about "extracting" the hidden randomness out of this data?
-Let's make things simple and suppose we want just one random bit, something that is 0 or 1 but we expect it to be unbiased.
-One idea could be to compute the sum modulo two of the data which records the number of acquaintances of each person among a party of ten people.
+Let's make things simple and suppose we want just one random bit, something that is 0 about half the time and 1 which records the number of acquaintances of each person among a party of ten people.
 Surely this data also looks random, so if we want to get a random bit out of it we can again try to compute